singh-man/books/crackingTheCoding/02_linkedLists.md

 ##### Finding  the intersecting node.

 One thought is that we could traverse backwards through each linked list.
-When the linked lists"split'; that's the intersection.
+When the linked lists "split"; that's the intersection.
 Of course, you can't really traverse backwards through a singly linked list.

 If the linked lists were the same length, you could just traverse through them at the same time.
 When they collide, that's your intersection.

 ![](media/02_7_3.JPG)

-When  they're not  the same length, we'd like to just"chop off"-or ignore-those excess (gray) nodes.
+When  they're not  the same length, we'd like to just "chop off"-or ignore-those excess (gray) nodes.

 How can we do this?
 Well, if we know the lengths of the two linked lists, then the  difference between those two linked  lists will tell us how much to chop off.